 Analyze customer and sales metrics to discover ways to create better products or marketing materials.
 Keep track of demographics, psychographics, purchasing behaviors, values, attitudes, and more, so everyone in your organization can access to this information.

 2. Recognize what customer needs you are fulfilling.

-Once you identify your target audience, start thinking about their needs and goals.
+Once you identify your target audience, start thinking about their needs and goals on a personal level first and an organizational level second.
 This helps you determine which goal(s) or need(s) your organization should address.

 For instance, let's say your target audience drinks coffee and enjoys a quiet place to read or work.
 A small coffee shop could fulfill this need and would compete with chains like Starbucks by offering a unique, cozy space with cheaper prices.

 Having a strong presence and the ability to address a certain problem for your customer base will set you apart from competitors and prove your customer first mentality.

 3. Bring a customer-centric mindset to every team.